fstpackage/fst/cran-comments.md

 * docker with the rocker/r-devel-san instrumented image
 * Windows 10 local R 3.4.2
 * Windows Server 2012 R2 x64 (build 9600) on AppVeyor R 3.4.2
-* R-hub all available platforms
+* R-hub all available platforms.
+Note: OpenMP is not enabled on most platforms, so limited testing possible.

 ## R CMD check results